jggolden17/daily_journal/docs/Auth/auth-overview.md

 ```

 Might in future extend with:
-- better networking in GCP
-- restricting DB access to whitelisted IPs
-- encrypting the markdown stored in DB
+- [ ] encrypting the markdown stored in DB
+- [ ] setting up self-hosted OpenVPN and then restricting access to come within the VPN with 2-factor auth

 ## Authentication Flow